API Documentation

 • 100 requests per minute per project key and IP address combination

-• If you exceed the rate limit, you'll receive a 429 Too Many Requests response
+• Exceeding the rate limit returns a 429 Too Many Requests response

-• Rate limits are reset after the time window expires
+• Rate limits reset after the time window expires

 Domain Allowlist